-If you are arriving as a group and do not want to be hassled with transportation arrangements from the airport to your boat, we are happy to organize a private transfer for you from the airport by minibus with our reliable partners.
-So just let us know the details of your arrival and we will advise accordingly!
+If you are arriving as a group and do not want to be worried about transportation arrangements from the airport to your boat, we are happy to organize a private transfer from the airport by minibus with our reliable partners.
+Just let us know the details of your arrival and we will advise accordingly.

 From our base in Athens, sailors typically follow one of two main sailing itineraries that are, broadly speaking, focused either in the Saronic Gulf or the Cyclades archipelago.
-Of course you are free to choose whatever itinerary you wish, and we are always happy to offer suggestions and recommendations!
+Of course you are free to choose whatever itinerary you wish and we are always happy to offer suggestions and recommendations.

 The Saronic Gulf islands of Aegina, Poros, Hydra, Spetses and the Peloponnesian coast offer smooth sailing largely sheltered from strong winds.
 The Saronic sailing route, centered around the gulf, is highly recommended for easy sailing, especially in July & August, when the strong northern "meltemi" winds are usually strong further south in the Cyclade.
 It is also preferable for a charter of less than two weeks due to the relatively short sailing times between popular destinations.